Top 7 gaming career for gamers

 Are you a gamer?
 Do you love playing video games but don’t know what to do with your gaming passion?
-Here are seven careers for gamers that will let you turn your love of gaming into a career!
+Here are seven gaming career that will let you turn your love of gaming into profession!
 These opportunities can range from starting your own business as an esports commentator or streamer to becoming a game developer to landing a job at some of the biggest gaming companies in the world.

 As a game designer, your job is to design and create new video games from the ground up.
 You’ll come up with story ideas, characters, level designs – even coming up with new ways of playing the fun – and will need to be able to convey your ideas to the rest of your team so that they can bring them to life.
 As a game designer, you’ll also play new video games and pen and paper role-playing games such as Dungeons & Dragons to stay on top of current trends and ideas within the gaming industry.